 How do we think of things?
 In his superb memoir, On Writing, Stephen King says that rather than deciding what he wants in a story and then writing to make it turn out that way, he puts characters in interesting and difficult situations, then writes to find out what happens.
 He says stories are “found things, like fossils in the ground”, and says he plots his as infrequently as possible because life is largely plotless despite all our precautions and planning: “Plotting and the spontaneity of creation aren’t compatible. … [M]y basic belief about the making of stories is that they pretty much make themselves.
 The job of a writer is to give them a place to grow.”

-He saw the play in rehearsal (so to speak).
-He loved all the players as little children, and still loves them all despite the surprising nasty things he saw them do.
+God saw His play in rehearsal (so to speak).
+He loved all the players as little children, and still loves them all despite the surprising nasty things He saw them do.
 But the cosmos isn’t a clockworks machine where God wound it up and let it play.
-The Author stays true to his own character as he allows the players to make their own stories.
-And now, during show time, he watches as they reveal again what they truly are inside.
-In both the rehearsal and the live show, he makes and keeps promises, answers prayers, warns of danger, and so on.
-Those who want to know the Author should expect to get notes from time to time: happenings, words, and conversations.
-These will come from various sources; they usually aren’t flashy, and may be difficult to explain because God isn’t trying to show off or prove he exists.
+The Author stays true to His own character as He allows the players to make their own stories.
+And now, during show time, He watches as they reveal again what they truly are inside.
+In both the rehearsal and the live show, God makes and keeps promises, answers prayers, warns of danger, and so on.
+All players should expect to get Author notes from time to time: happenings, words, and conversations.
+These will come from various sources; they usually aren’t flashy, and may be difficult to explain because God isn’t trying to show off or prove He exists.
 He’s trying to show us who we really are and what we've actually done.
 But isn't that what most good authors try to do?